 - Elimination of tariffs of up to 7 per cent on pulses by 1 January 2019.

-Australian seafood exports to China totalled $356 million in 2017.
 Australian abalone and rock lobster (including some other sea crawfish) are the leading Australian premium seafood exports to China, with exports worth $61 million and $184 million, respectively, in 2017.
-Tariffs on all Australian seafood exports will be eliminated by 1 January 2019.
+Tariffs on all Australian seafood exports were eliminated on 1 January 2019.

-ChAFTA will create a huge opportunity for Australian seafood in the Chinese market.
-Since the China‑New Zealand Free Trade Agreement came into force, China's imports of seafood from New Zealand have grown five‑fold (to $525 million).
+ChAFTA created a huge opportunity for Australian seafood in the Chinese market.
+Since the China‑New Zealand Free Trade Agreement came into force, China's imports of seafood from New Zealand have grown five‑fold.
 Key outcomes under ChAFTA include:

 - Elimination of the 10 to 14 per cent tariff on abalone by 1 January 2019